DNAAF8: Toxicogenomics experimental data

 Three chemicals, bisphenol A, butyraldehyde, and polychlorinated biphenyls, have been experimentally tested with C16orf71 for evidence of interaction.

 Bisphenol A is suspected to cause impairment in male reproduction.
 An experiment utilizing seminiferous tubule culture was conducted to observe the effects on meiosis and potential germ-line abnormalities.
 Gene expression analysis revealed decrease expression for C16orf71 when exposed to the chemical.

 Butyraldehyde has been observed to affect inflammatory responses in bronchial airway tissue on a genetic level.
 Microarray analysis was used to determine levels of expression in human alveolar epithelial cells after exposure to the compound.
 Results indicated decreased expression for C16orf71 when exposed to the chemical.

 Polychlorinated biphenyl was used in an experiment to determine its effects on external male genital development.
 Human fetal corpora cavernosa cells were used as the model tissue.
 Toxicogenomic analysis indicated the chemical affected all genes involved with genitourinary development and revealed lowered expression levels for C16orf71.

 Regulation of expression

-1357 bp of the gene are antisense to spliced genes ZNF500 and ANKS3, indicating possibility of regulated alternate expression.
-A ZNF500 transcription factor binding domain was found on the minus strand within the promoter region of the gene.
-ZNF500 is predicted to play a role in gene regulation, transcription, and cellular differentiation.
+1357 bp of the gene are antisense to spliced genes ZNF500 and ANKS3.

-The beginning of the promoter region was predicted to be 117 bp upstream from the 5' UTR of C16orf71 and is 1371 bp long.
-The region was analyzed for predicted transcription factors and regulatory elements.
-Predicted transcription factors in the promoter region related to the regulation of the cell cycle, proliferation, apoptosis, and differentiation of sperm and epithelial tissue components.